Avaiga/taipy-doc/docs/manuals/core/features/scenario-creation.md

 it does not exist yet.
 Similarly, the pipelines, tasks, and data nodes nested in the scenario are created if they do not exist yet.

-The simplest way of creating a scenario is to call the `create_scenario` methods providing the scenario configuration as a parameter:
+The simplest way of creating a scenario is to call the `tp.create_scenario()^` method providing the scenario configuration as a parameter:

 ```python linenums="1"